dapraws/MotionIntern-Repository/README.md

 </p>

 # Motion Internship Repository
 Welcome to My Motion Laboratory Internship Repository.
-This repository is a place of my work during Motion Internship Study Group.
+This repository is a place of my work during Motion Laboratory Internship Study Group.

 ## How To Navigate
 1. **Select a branch:** Start by selecting the branch that corresponds to the specific week you are interested in.
 Each branch contains the work I completed during that particular week.